kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/20-Services-ClusterIP.md

 ## ClusterIP
 - In this case the service creates a **`Virtual IP`** inside the cluster to enable communication between different services such as a set of frontend servers to a set of backend servers.
-- A full stack web application typically has different kinds of pods hosting different parts of an application.
-You may have number of pods running a **`frontend`** web servers, another set of pods running a **`backend`** server and a set of pods running a key-value store like **`redis`** etc.
-  - The web frontend servers needs to communicate with the backend servers need to communicate with the databases, redis servers etc.

     ![srvc1](../../images/srvc1.PNG)